There are no truly “right” answers when we operate in the real world.

 Indecision can be more costly than making the wrong choice.

-So, here’s how I have learned to approach choosing a strategy in my business:
+So, here’s the secret to how I have learned to approach choosing a strategy that ultimately led to the creation of my marketing & strategy consultancy, Noel & Co.

 First, look at the market data: